Agarwal-Akshat/Springboot-Application/README.md

 SpringBoot Application having banking functionalities.

-Made 2 entities, 2 repositories, 2 service class and 2 contollers for this application.
+Made 2 entities, 2 repositories, 2 service class and 2 controllers for this application.

 1st entity is for customer class, having id(primary key), firstname, lastname, and balance as attributes.
 The contoller for this entity can do the following:
 1) add new customers(POST)